Florida's Nightly Frog Chorus

 of the year.
 With the rain comes the mating time, and the evenings echo

-with the earnest croaks and calls of earnest suitors.
+with the delirious croaks and calls of earnest suitors.

 But these sounds